Smart Coupons

 In‑store conditional claim — Validation is initiated within a selected retail environment.
 Following product verification (e.g. EAN scan), a short‑duration, single‑use redemption code is generated for immediate use.

-In both cases, validation produces a unique, time‑bound code recognised and processed within existing retailer POS systems, where the discount is applied subject to retailer acceptance.
+In both cases, validation generates a unique, time‑bound code that is recognised and processed within existing retailer POS systems, where the discount is applied subject to retailer acceptance.

 Positioning